 A 30% overall response rate, representing a 44% response rate for actively publishing PA members, was achieved.
 The apparent acceptance rate of parapsychology papers in non-parapsychology journals was 73%, and of funding proposals by major, multidisciplinary funding institutions, 26%, although these figures are likely to be overinflated.
 Likelihood of success, particularly for grant applications, appeared to increase with the number of a researcher's publications.
 Research reviews had a particularly high apparent acceptance rate for publication of 100%.
-All those who had been invited by non-parapsychology journals to referee parapsychology papers believed they had been recruited via non-parapsychology journals.
-The factors affecting success rates, and strate-gies for improving success rates suggested by respondents are listed.
+All those who had been invited by non-parapsychology journals to referee parapsychology papers believed they had been recruited via non-parapsychology contacts and information sources, none by editors monitoring the parapsychology journals.
+The factors affecting success rates, and strategies for improving success rates suggested by respondents are listed.
 The most frequently mentioned strategy was the development of increased contact with scientists in other fields.